 Skip to Content

-You’ve unboxed your 3D printer, set it up and printed the little cat you found on your SD card, all pre-sliced from the manufacturer.
-You excitedly post your very first 3d print on Facebook & Twitter.
+You've unboxed your 3D printer, set it up and printed the little cat or boat you found on your SD card, all pre-sliced from the manufacturer.
+Now you’re wondering, what do I print next?

 Some of my favorite 3D prints by Hex3d (Grogru), Iczfirz (Mando), Creative Tools (Benchy), Isaiah (Friendly Slug), Fotis Mint (Luke) and Wekster (Mini Joel).